 - The temperature variation in a room with inverter AC is minimal.
 This is because the compressor runs continuously to maintain the climate in a room.

 - Noise levels are lower.
-You may have noticed that fixed speed AC makes noise when running at its maximum speed and then when it switches off, there is silence.
+You may have noticed that fixed-speed AC makes noise when running at its maximum speed and then when it switches off, there is silence.
 You won’t notice such a variation in noise levels in an inverter AC as it runs at a low speed at all times.

 - Inverter technology is found mainly in split ACs.
 Most window ACs don’t come with inverter technology.

-- Compared to fixed speed ACs, inverter ACs take a bit longer time to reach the desired level of cooling initially when you switch it on.
+- Compared to fixed-speed ACs, inverter ACs take a bit longer time to reach the desired level of cooling initially when you switch it on.

 So, next, coming to the main question.

-Do Inverter ACs Need Stabilizer?
+Do Inverter ACs Need Stabilizers?

 As you can see, inverter ACs refer to their compressor technology and has nothing to do with the power backup.
 Though most refrigerators have built-in stabilizers, air conditioners with built-in stabilizers are hard to come by.

 Air conditioners take a high load when you switch them on.
 If you live in an area with constant power fluctuations or more importantly, power surges, then it is important that you use a stabilizer for your ACs.
-Often, we see, voltage stabilizers enhance the durability of the appliances.
+Often, we see, voltage stabilizers enhance the durability of appliances.
 So, when you spend 30-50K on an AC, it is well worth spending a few thousand extra for the stabilizer.